khakhalin/notes/keywords/spark.md

 df = df.repartition(n_partitions, "categorical_col", "range_bin")
 ```

+RDD partitioning:
+* `repartitionByRange(n_partitions, col)` - for a non-categorical but sortable column, it breaks the data into `n` partitions based on the values of these column, so that each partition has a unique range of values.
+Unfortunately it cannot be combined with categorical-value-style partitioning, so if you want to achieve a partitioning on a categorical and range-like varables simultaneiously, you need to do some preprocessing and bucket the range-like variable first (see above).
+* `partitionBy(*cols)` – partitions an RDD.
+In most cases, apparently, partitioning a dataframe is "better", as it's more flexible, and easier.
+But if we need some fancy partitioning of data for whatever reason (?), then RDD partitioning is the way, as it can be fine-tuned, with custom partitioners.

+🔥 How to work with RDD partitioning?

+Output partitioning:
+* `partitionBy(*cols)` also exists for dataframes; in this case it defines the expected partition for _saving_ data.
+Archetypical use: `df.write.partitionBy("column_name").parquet("path")` ; this would create a parquet with `column_name=value_i` for each level).
+Even though it's the same command as for RDDs, it's not the same operation at all (apparently).

 ## Other Join optimizations

 **Broadcasting**: instead of doing `.join(other_df ...)` one can do `.join(broadcast(other_df) ...)` in which case a full copy of `other_df` (presumably, a small dataframe) will be provided to every shard of the left data frame (big one, the one we're joining on).
 When broadcasting is possible, the join becomes very fast.